Tiverton Town Leat and Coggans Well.

 A number of people have contacted us about the lack of water supply to the Town Leat and Coggans Well, caused by a major leak near Chevithorne.
 The leat is an important part of Tiverton’s heritage and repairs are urgently required.
 If you share these concerns please contact your local councillors and Steve Densham, Development Services Manager at Mid Devon District Council, Phoenix House.

 Catherine Marlow – Tiverton’s Conservation Officer

-Catherine Marlow has been appointed as Inspector of Historic Buildings and Areas for Historic England and will be leaving Mid Devon District Council at the end of January.
+Catherine Marlow has been appointed as Inspector of Historic Buildings and Areas for Historic England and left Mid Devon District Council on January 25th.
 We congratulate her on her new post, but will miss her.
 She has been an excellent Conservation Officer for the past eighteen years and she has achieved much – even though her recommendations have often been overruled by the Planning Committee!

 WEA Spring 2018 Programme

 The new programme has now been published.Spring 18 Leaflet